treehouses/treehouses.github.io/pages/blog/20240206-privacypolicy.md

  While using Our Service, We do not collect any personally identifiable information that can be used to contact or identify You directly, such as your name, username, email address, or phone number.

  * **Usage Data**
- Usage Data is collected automatically when using the Service.
- Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+ Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), device type, android device version, unique device identifiers and other diagnostic data.
- When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.
+ We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, unique device identifiers and other diagnostic data.
- We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.
+ We may also collect information that Your device sends whenever You visit our Service or when You access the Service by or through a mobile device.

  * **Information Collected while Using the Application** While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission: